Israel–Qatar relations: Diplomatic visits

+Qatar and Israel leaders would be meeting each other in Norway later in the year.

 Cultural relations

 The Qatar National Olympic Committee and the State of Israel co-funded the Doha Stadium in the Israeli Arab city of Sakhnin located in the Galilee region of Israel.
 The stadium was named after the Qatari city of Doha.
 The decision by the Qataris to build the stadium in Israel came after a meeting between the Arab Knesset member Ahmad Tibi and Secretary-General of the Qatar National Olympic Committee Sheikh Saud Abdulrahman Al Thani after Tibi expressed his concern on the conditions for sport in Sakhnin among the Arab society inside Israel.
 The involvement of Qatar was to show that relations between the two nations are peaceful and with a similar interest.

 In February 2020, Israeli doctor Vered Windman attended the ISPCAN event in Doha, Qatar.

-When Qatar was awarded the right to host the 2022 FIFA World Cup, they stated that Israel would be allowed to compete in the tournament should they qualify.

 Economic relations

-Qatar established trade relations with Israel in 1996, the first state bordering the Persian Gulf to do so.
+Qatar established unofficial trade relations with Israel in 1996, the second state bordering the Persian Gulf to do so after Oman.
 In 2000, Israel's trade office in Qatar was closed down by authorities.

 Qatar permanently severed trade relations with Israel in 2009 following Operation Cast Lead.
 In 2010, Qatar twice offered to restore trade relations with Israel and allow the reinstatement of the Israeli mission in Doha, on the condition that Israel allow Qatar to send building materials and money to Gaza to help rehabilitate infrastructure, and that Israel make a public statement expressing appreciation for Qatar's role and acknowledging its standing in the Middle East.
 Israel refused on the grounds that Qatari supplies could be used by Hamas to build bunkers and reinforced positions from which to fire rockets at Israeli cities and towns, and that Israel did not want to get involved in the competition between Qatar and Egypt over the Middle East mediation.
+However, Qatar did mediation talks with Hamas and Israeli officials.

 According to the Israeli Central Bureau of Statistics, Israeli exports to Qatar amounted to $509,000 in 2012, mainly machinery, computer equipment and medical instruments.
 Imports from Qatar amounted to $353,000 in 2013, mainly plastics.

 In December 2018, Israel permitted a €13 million payment from Qatar to Gazan workers as part of a six monthly payment to help with humanitarian crisis in the Gaza region.
 There have been frequent talks between Israel and Qatar on matters relating to Gaza since 2014 via Qatar's envoy to Gaza Mohammed al-Emadi who has been in regular contact with Israel.

 In November 2021 Israel and Qatar signed an agreement allowing Qatar to trade in diamonds and Israeli merchants to enter Qatar and open offices.